Renaissance humanism: Paganism and Christianity in the Renaissance

-Many humanists were churchmen, most notably Pope Pius II, Sixtus IV, and Leo X, and there was often patronage of humanists by senior church figures.
+Many humanists were churchmen, most notably popes Pius II, Sixtus IV, and Leo X, and there was often patronage of humanists by senior church figures.
 Much humanist effort went into improving the understanding and translations of Biblical and early Christian texts, both before and after the Reformation, which was greatly influenced by the work of non-Italian, Northern European figures such as Erasmus, Jacques Lefèvre d'Étaples, William Grocyn, and Swedish Catholic Archbishop in exile Olaus Magnus.

 Description

 The Cambridge Dictionary of Philosophy describes the rationalism of ancient writings as having tremendous impact on Renaissance scholars:

 Here, one felt no weight of the supernatural pressing on the human mind, demanding homage and allegiance.
 Humanity—with all its distinct capabilities, talents, worries, problems, possibilities—was the center of interest.
 It has been said that medieval thinkers philosophised on their knees, but, bolstered by the new studies, they dared to stand up and to rise to full stature.

 In 1417, for example, Poggio Bracciolini discovered the manuscript of Lucretius, De rerum natura, which had been lost for centuries and which contained an explanation of Epicurean doctrine, though at the time this was not commented on much by Renaissance scholars, who confined themselves to remarks about Lucretius's grammar and syntax.

-Only in 1564 did French commentator Denys Lambin (1519–72) announce in the preface to the work that "he regarded Lucretius's Epicurean ideas as 'fanciful, absurd, and opposed to Christianity'."
+Only in 1564 did French commentator Denys Lambin (1519–1572) announce in the preface to the work that "he regarded Lucretius's Epicurean ideas as 'fanciful, absurd, and opposed to Christianity'."
 Lambin's preface remained standard until the nineteenth century.
 Epicurus's unacceptable doctrine that pleasure was the highest good "ensured the unpopularity of his philosophy".
 Lorenzo Valla, however, puts a defense of epicureanism in the mouth of one of the interlocutors of one of his dialogues.